Mathilde Gabriel-Péri: Biography

 Gabriel-Péri was born Mathilde Rose Thérèse Taurinya in Canet-en-Roussillon in 1902.
 Her sister Pauline married André Marty, a leading communist.
 She married Gabriel Péri, also a communist activist, in 1927.
 Although he was imprisoned two years later, he was elected to parliament in 1931 and re-elected in 1936.
 After the Nazi occupation of France, Gabriel-Péri was interred at Rieucros Camp; her husband was executed the following year.

 Following the liberation of France, Gabriel-Péri was appointed to the Provisional Consultative Assembly in 1944.
-She was subsequently a French Communist Party (PCF) candidate in Seine-et-Oise department in the 1945 National Assembly elections.
+She was subsequently a French Communist Party (PCF) candidate in the Seine-et-Oise department in the 1945 National Assembly elections.
 The first-placed candidate on the PCF list, she was elected to parliament, becoming one of the first group of women in the National Assembly.
-After being elected she became a member of the Civil and Military Pensions and Victims of War and Repression Commission and the Supply Commission.
-She was re-elected in the July 1946 elections, and was appointed as a High Court juror in July.
+After being elected, she became a member of the Civil and Military Pensions and Victims of War and Repression Commission and the Supply Commission.
+She was re-elected in the July 1946 elections and was appointed as a High Court juror in July.
 Re-elected again in the November 1946 elections, she was made a titular judge in March 1947.
 She was re-elected in 1951 and 1956, serving in parliament until losing her seat in the 1958 elections.

 Gabriel-Péri subsequently retired from politics and died in the Boulogne-Billancourt area of Paris in 1981.